verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ### Deploy to Verrazzano

 After the application image has been created, there are several steps required to deploy a the application into a Verrazzano environment.

 These include:
 1. Creating and labeling the `tododomain` namespace.
-1. Creating the necessary secrets required by the ToDo application.
+1. Creating the necessary secrets required by the ToDo List application.
 1. Deploying MySQL to the `tododomain` namespace.
 1. Updating the `application.yaml` file to use the Verrazzano MySQL deployment and (optionally) expose the WLS Console.
 1. Applying the `application.yaml` file.

 The following steps assume that you have a Kubernetes cluster and that [Verrazzano]({{< relref "/quickstart.md#install-verrazzano" >}}) is already installed in that cluster.

 #### Label the namespace